 Powder foundations are beloved because they are both powders and foundations in one, they're portable and they provide more or less coverage depending if you add a bit of water to them.
 Apply in the morning, stick the compact in your purse for refreshers during the day and voilá!
 You're set for the day.
+We spoke with celebrity makeup artist Hailey Hoff to get all the details and expert tips on powder foundations.

 If you care about putting only organic, natural products on your skin, mineral makeup is a great bet.
 Minerals are great for sensitive skin because the makeup is made of organic, fragrance-free ingredients.
 You don't have to worry that you're putting on skin ingredients that were created in a lab.